TheTinkerDad/sensible/README.md

 # Development and planned features

+ * Security!
+MQTT encryption and all the bells and whistles to make it production ready ASAP!
- * There should be a way to implement sensors in Go for fully customized sensor data (plugin architecture)
+ * There should be a way to implement sensors in Go for fully customized sensor data (plugin architecture) without rebuilding Sensible itself
- * Authentication for the API and a way to disable it
+ * Authentication for the REST API and a way to disable it
+ * Documentation for the REST API
+ * A way to control Sensible via MQTT
  * Configuration via environment variables
  * A lot of small TODO items in the code